The Twelfth: Events

-Lead-up to the Twelfth
+Lead-up

 In the weeks leading up to the Twelfth, Orange Order and other Ulster loyalist marching bands hold numerous parades in Northern Ireland.
 The most common of these are lodge parades, in which one Orange lodge marches with one band.
 Others, such as the "mini-Twelfth" at the start of July, involve several lodges.

 From June to August, Protestant, unionist areas of Northern Ireland are bedecked with flags and bunting, which are usually flown from lampposts and houses.
-The most common flags flown are the Union Jack and Ulster Banner.
-Kerbstones may be painted red, white and blue and murals may be made.
-Steel or wooden arches, bedecked with flags and Orange symbolism, are raised over certain streets.
+Most commonly the Union Jack and Ulster Banner.
+Kerbstones are sometimes painted red, white and blue; and murals made.
+Steel or wooden arches, covered with flags and Orange symbolism, are raised over certain streets.
 These 'Orange arches' are inspired by triumphal arches.

-As well as the Union Jack and Ulster Banner, the flags of illegal loyalist paramilitary groups—such as the Ulster Volunteer Force (UVF) and Ulster Defence Association (UDA)—are flown in some areas.
-The raising of these flags near Catholic/Irish nationalist neighbourhoods, or in "neutral" areas, often leads to tension and sometimes violence.
+Additionally, the flags of loyalist paramilitary groups, such as the Ulster Volunteer Force (UVF) and Ulster Defence Association (UDA), are flown in some areas.
+The raising of these flags near Catholic/Irish nationalist neighbourhoods, or in "neutral" areas, sometimes leads to tension and violence.
 It is seen as deliberately provocative and intimidating.

 Eleventh Night

-On the night before the Twelfth—the "Eleventh Night"—huge towering bonfires are lit in many working-class Protestant neighbourhoods in Northern Ireland.
+On the night before the Twelfth, called "Eleventh Night", huge towering bonfires are lit in many working-class Protestant neighbourhoods in Northern Ireland.
 They are built mostly of wooden pallets and lumber by local young men and boys in the weeks before the Twelfth.
-Their lighting is often accompanied by a street party and loyalist marching band.
-Eleventh Night events have been condemned for sectarianism and for damage and pollution caused by the fires.
+Their lighting is often accompanied by street parties and loyalist marching band.
+Eleventh Night events have been condemned for sectarianism, as well as the damage and pollution caused by the fires.
 Each year, Irish tricolours are burnt on many bonfires, and in some cases effigies, posters of Irish nationalist figures, and Catholic symbols are also burnt.
 During the Troubles, loyalist paramilitaries used bonfire events to hold "shows of strength", in which masked gunmen fired volleys into the air.
-Some are still controlled by paramilitary members, and authorities may be wary of taking action against controversial bonfires.
-Not all bonfires are controversial however, and there have been attempts to de-politicize bonfire events and make them more family-friendly and environmentally-friendly.
-Some bonfires are also criticised as being unsafely constructed.
+Some are still controlled by paramilitary members, and authorities are sometimes wary of taking action against controversial bonfires.
+However, not all bonfires are controversial, and there have been attempts to de-politicize the events and make them more family- and environmentally-friendly.
+Some bonfires are also criticised as being unsafely constructed or environmentally hazardous due to the use of tyres in their construction.